Final Research Plan

 The draft Research Plan was posted for public comment on the USPSTF Web site from March 23 to April 20, 2017.
 Some comments suggested that other beneficial outcomes should be included in KQ 2, such as reduced fractures caused by certain medications and improved quality of life.
 In response, the USPSTF included these as secondary outcomes in the revised Research Plan.
 Two additional comments did not require revisions because they were already addressed.
 These include understanding how to best communicate the risk-to-benefit tradeoff to women to help them make informed decisions about risk-reducing medications, and how these tradeoffs vary by population subgroup.
 Finally, comments related to risk assessment suggested that risk stratification for patients without ovarian function should be included.
 The review will include studies of all types of risk stratification approaches that are available in the literature.

-Internet Citation: Final Research Plan: Breast Cancer: Medications for Risk Reduction.
+Internet Citation: Final Research Plan: Breast Cancer: Medication Use to Reduce Risk.
 U.S. Preventive Services Task Force.
 August 2017.